Skip to content

 • Wrong stitch count: You miscounted and your row doesnโ€™t line up with the pattern.

-• Wrong stitch type: Accidentally used a double crochet instead of a single crochet?
+• Wrong stitch type: Accidentally used a double crochet instead of a single?
 It happens!

-Whatever the reason, knowing how to fix crochet mistakes by undoing stitches gives you the freedom to course-correct and keep creating.
+Understanding how to fix crochet mistakes by undoing stitches gives you more creative freedom and control over your project.

 Step-by-Step Guide: How to Undo Crochet Stitches